mahrr/raven/specs/lexical_spec.md

 ### String literals

-l support escaped strings literals and raw string literals.
+raven support escaped strings literals and raw string literals.

 Escaped strings use double and single qoutes and raw strings use backticks.